CRZaug/Misc/README.md

 ## Goal:

 Learn data structures and algorithms through _Cracking the Coding Interview_.
 Since Python was my first real language, many solutions are implemented in Python.
-However, I am trying to learn C and C++ as well, so some are implemented in these langagues as well.
+However, I am trying to learn C and C++ as well, so some are implemented in these languages as well.

 ## Problems: